JelX7ouss/drc/README.md

 ### Install:

 .
-Switch to your "/modules" folder in your drupal root files and "mkdir custom" folder . git clone git@github.com:JelX7ouss/drc.git
+Switch to your "/modules" folder in your drupal root files and "mkdir custom" folder <br />
+. git clone git@github.com:JelX7ouss/drc.git <br />
 .
-Clear your drupal cache with "drush cr"
+Clear your drupal cache with "drush cr" <br />
 .
-In your site-management bar, hit "Extend", install "drc" . switch to [web-site-url]/admin/config/drc
+In your site-management bar, hit "Extend", install "drc" <br />
+. switch to [web-site-url]/admin/config/drc <br />
 .
-Fill the config form
+Fill the config form <br />
 .
-Clear your drupal cache one more time
+Clear your drupal cache one more time <br />
 .
 Visit [web-site-url]/[path-chosen] and a nice widget will appear

 ### TODO:

 .
-Custom Rocket.Chat slach-command, to offer the ability to connect to a _Raspberry Pi/Beaglebone_ .
+Custom Rocket.Chat slach-command, to offer the ability to connect to a _Raspberry Pi/Beaglebone_ <br />
+.
 More features to enhance the Widget Design and Theming, Drupal Authentication with Rocket.Chat, [add-more]